 Keep in mind that while we do receive a lot of applications weekly, we are an organised team that keeps detailed notes.
 Don’t let your emotions take over - we have a 90 day period before you’re invited to apply for other roles with us.
 We encourage candidates to take this time to develop their skills and explore suitable roles.

-If you’re applying for a handful of jobs, it can feel redundant to upload a CV and then have to manually type in your work history and reasons why you’re a good fit - you might be tempted to leave it back or refer the recruiter to your CV.
+If you’re applying for a handful of jobs, it can feel redundant to upload a CV and then have to manually type in your work history and reasons why you’re a good fit - you might be tempted to leave it blank or refer the recruiter to your CV.
 These sections are your opportunity to expand on your CV, and go into more detail about how your experience relates directly to the qualities we’re hiring for.
 Leave time to complete these sections in detail.

 If there’s any part of the application process you’re unsure of, or anything you’d like clarification on, please reach out!
 We have a really open and approachable recruitment team, and it’s our goal to make you feel supported throughout the process.
 Don’t hesitate to drop an email to firstname.lastname@example.org if you’d like to discuss anything relating to an application.